 There are two acquisition templates for imaging, VISIR\img\acq\Preset and VISIR\img\acq\MoveToPixel.
 Two acquisition templates are also available for spectroscopy, VISIR\spec\acq\MoveToSlit and VISIR\spec\acq\ImgMoveToSlit.
-The latter one allows to perform spectroscopic acquisition with the imager detector (IF) and therefore offers the possibility to acquire fainter objects in a larger variety of filters.
-The observing parameters are described in §8.1.
-The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of the detector match within the accuracy of the VLT pointing (see below).
-For VISIR\spec\acq\MoveToSlit, the first acquisition images are obtained with the OPEN (15.3") slit.
-For VISIR\spec\acq\ImgMoveToSlit, the first acquisition images are obtained with the imager detector, Intermediate Field.
-Then,
+The latter one allows to perform spectroscopic acquisition with the imager detector (in intermediate field only) and therefore offers the possibility to acquire fainter objects in a larger variety of filters.
+The observing parameters are described in $\S 8.1$ .

+The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of the detector match